Regular Families of Kernels for Nonlinear Approximation: Sobolev Interpolation Using Cardinal Functions

 To begin, formally define an alternate approximant of $f$ via

-where $L_{\alpha,\tau(h)}$ is one of the cardinal functions discussed in Section \ref{SECCardinal}, and $\tau(h)=h^{2}$ in the case of the Gaussian, and $h^{-1}$ for the multiquadrics.
-Note that this is different from $T_h^\sharp f$ due to the fact that we use the samples of $f$ at the lattice $h\Z^d$ in the approximant rather than the values of $f_{L_\alpha}$ as defined previously.
+where $L_{\tau(h)}$ is one of the cardinal functions discussed in Section \ref{SECCardinal}, and $\tau(h)=h^{2}$ in the case of the Gaussian, and $h^{-1}$ for the multiquadrics.
+Note that this is different from $T_h^\sharp f$ due to the fact that we use the samples of $f$ at the lattice $h\Z^d$ in the approximant rather than the values of $f_{L_{\tau(h)}}$ as defined previously.
 This object has been studied in various instances before \cite{Buhmann,HL2,HMNW}, and is actually an interpolant of $f$.
 By definition of the cardinal functions, it is easy to see that $I_h^\sharp f(hk)=f(hk),\;k\in\Z^d$.
+Note that for the general multiquadric cardinal functions, there is an additional parameter $\alpha$ governing the power of the multiquadric $(|x|^2+\tau(h)^2)^\alpha$.
+We suppress this subscript, and simply consider $\alpha$ to be fixed but arbitrary in the range $(-\infty,-d-1/2)\cup[1/2,\infty)\setminus\N$.

 It is known that for certain classes of Sobolev functions, these interpolants exhibit nice approximation rates.
 For example, the following holds.